paragonie/certainty/README.md

 Ed25519 signature of each file.
 When you request the latest bundle, Certainty will check both these values (the latter can only be signed by a key held by Paragon Initiative Enterprises, LLC) for each entry in the JSON value, and return the latest bundle that passes validation.
-This prevents sneaky additions of unauthorized CA certificates.
+This prevents sneaky additions of unauthorized CA certificates from escaping detection.

 The cacert.pem files contained within are [reproducible from Mozilla's bundle](https://curl.haxx.se/docs/mk-ca-bundle.html).